openskynetwork/java-adsb/README.md

 // ...
 ```

 A complete example can be found in ExampleDecoder.java.
 It reads messages line-by-line from STDIN and prints the decoded information.
-You can use it as follows:
+You can use it as follows after packaging:
-`tail messages.txt | java ExampleDecoder`
+`tail src/test/resources/messages.txt | java -cp target/libadsb-0.1.jar ExampleDecoder`
 or pipe messages from your receiver to it.